Parks as Classrooms: Field Trip Programs

 Best Field Trip Ever!
 Field Trip Planner!

 We are pleased to offer this Field Trip Planner for visiting Gettysburg National Military Park.
-Since opening our new Museum and Visitor Center in April of 2008, we are able to offer a wider array of student activities and itineraries, and we want this publication to help you make the best choices for your field trip and your students – based on the age, size and budget of your group, as well as the amount of time that you have to spend at Gettysburg.
+Since opening the Museum and Visitor Center in April of 2008, we are able to offer a wider array of student activities and itineraries, and we want this publication to help you make the best choices for your field trip and your students – based on the age, size and budget of your group, as well as the amount of time that you have to spend at Gettysburg.
 In short, we want to help you plan the best field trip ever!
 Follow the link above to access the Best Field Trip Ever!
 Field Trip Planner.

 Ranger Field Trip Programs and Curriculum Materials